Best audiobook services of 2023: Buying guide

 Hoopla sidesteps some of the restrictions that have held back its competitors.
 It offers offline download of files or online streaming options, with no wait lists and the ability for books to be simultaneously used by multiple people.
 There's great device compatibility, too, expending beyond the usual suspects to Fire TV, Android TV, Apple TV and ChromeCast.

 While this flexibility would seem to make it the more desired option, there are some key details to note.
 The service doesn't detail how much of its 400,000+ catalogue falls into the audiobook category, so the exact library size may be relatively lite.

 Also, the service has been predominantly restricted to North America and Canada in the past.
-It's opening into new territories, with New Zealand and Australia coming in 2020, but there will still need to be groundswell of interest from local libraries before it can compete with the aforementioned alternatives.
+It opened in new territories, including New Zealand and Australia, in April 2021.
+But there will still need to be groundswell of interest from local libraries before it can compete with the aforementioned alternatives.

 - Extends beyond audiobooks to multiple other media

 - Great device compatibility